 THE parents of a young backpacker who died in New Zealand sat in court in New Zealand today while differing versions of her death were told to a jury.

-The body Grace Millane, whose family have many Thurrock connections and her father was a former borough mayor, was discovered buried in a woodland grave close to Auckland.
+The body Grace Millane, whose family have many Thurrock connections and her grandfather was a former borough mayor, was discovered buried in a woodland grave close to Auckland.

 A man, who cannot be named under New Zealand law, is accused of murdering her – though his defence says the death came about because of a sex game that went wrong.
 The suspect denies murder.